Alan Lee (footballer): Return to Ipswich Town

-Lee returned to Ipswich Town in July 2013 as part of the club's academy staff, and later began training with the first team after Mick McCarthy considered handing him a first team contract.
-He re-signed as a player on non-contract terms on 30 August, allowing him to play in the club's first team whilst retaining his academy coaching position.
+Lee returned to Ipswich Town in July 2013 as part of the club's academy staff and later began training with the first team after Mick McCarthy considered handing him a first-team contract.
+He re-signed as a player on non-contract terms on 30 August, allowing him to play in the club's first-team whilst retaining his academy coaching position.
 He made an appearance in the FA Cup, coming on as a late substitute in a 3–2 defeat to Preston North End on 14 January.
-He remained registered as a player for the 2014–15 season in the event that his services as a player would be required due to an injury crisis.
+He remained registered as a player for the 2014–15 season if his services as a player would be required due to an injury crisis.
 He was forced to retire due to injury in July 2014, having undergone knee surgery over the summer.

 International career

-Lee represented the Republic of Ireland at various international levels, and earned five caps for the Irish under-21 side.
-However many feel he was overlooked by the national team during his time at Rotherham when he scored 37 league goals over three seasons.
+Lee represented the Republic of Ireland internationally and earned five caps for the Irish under-21 side.
+However, many feel he was overlooked by the national team during his time at Rotherham, when he scored 37 league goals over three seasons.
 He was though utilised for his country whilst with Cardiff making ten appearances for the Republic of Ireland between 2003 and 2006.